 - Collaborating with you on a possible resolution

 A representative from OPA will contact you, review your complaint, and make every effort to resolve your concerns at that time.
-If your complaint cannot be resolved in a timely manner it will become a grievance.
+If your complaint cannot be resolved in a timely manner, it will become a grievance.
 OPA will review and resolve the grievance within 10 business days.
 If other departments are involved in the review, every effort will be made to resolve the issue within 30 days.
 An OPA representative will communicate with you if there is no resolution within the above time frames.
 A letter will be sent to you with the resolution.
-A letter will be sent to you that will include the name of the hospital contact, steps taken for the review, results of the review, and the completion date.
+The letter will include the name of the hospital contact, steps taken for the review, results of the review and the completion date.